Samsung Experience Home Keeps Stopping (Fix)

 Will this happen again?

 It can happen after major updates.
-Reduce risk by keeping storage above 10–15% free, avoiding heavy theme engines, and updating Samsung services promptly.
+Reduce the risk by keeping storage above 10-15% free, avoiding heavy theme engines, and updating Samsung services promptly.

 My home screen keeps crashing, but only after 10-20 minutes